thomas-rife/rna-sequencing/README.md

 All dependencies are listed in `requirements.txt`.
 I used Python 3.12.9, should work for anything 3.12+

-First create a virtual environment in Python:
+First create a virtual environment in Python (macOS):

 Create